syukranDev/inventory_app/README.md

 ## Test User:
 ```
+Login in 'admin' to get view all the pages available including CRUD screen.
 Role Admin (username:password) === admin:test@123 (grants all permission)

+Login in 'guest' to get view limited screen available.
 Role Guest (username:password) === guest:test@12345 (limited permission)

+NOTE: You may create new user or change existing user to test permission features.
 ```

 ## Permission: